G. Vijayaraghavan: Career

 He received honorary fellowships from the Royal College of Physicians of Edinburgh, the Royal College of Physicians of London (FRCP London), from the American College of Cardiology, the Premier Golden Heart Fellowship the American Heart Association, the Indian College of Cardiology, Indian Academy of Echocardiography, International Medical Sciences Academy and the Cardiological Society of India.
 He was elected as the chief patron of Indian Association of Clinical Cardiologists during the annual scientific session IACCCON 2010 at Thiruvananthapuram.

-He is a member of the editorial board of the Indian Edition of the American Heart Association journals, Circulation & Hypertension and is the Chairman of the Echocardiology Council of the Cardiological Society of India.
+He is a member of the editorial board of the Indian editions of Circulation and Hypertension and is the Chairman of the Echocardiology Council of the Cardiological Society of India.
 He is also a University Guide for PhD in Cardiology, Kerala University from 1984.